circonus-labs/terraform-provider-circonus/website/docs/r/check.html.markdown

 * `tcp` - (Optional) A TCP check.
 See below for details on how to configure the `tcp` check (includes TLS support).

-* `timeout` - (Optional) A floating point number representing the maximum number of seconds this check should wait for a result.
-Defaults to `10.0`.
+* `timeout` - (Optional) A string representing the maximum number of seconds this check should wait for a result.
+Defaults to `"10s"`.

 ## Supported `metric` Attributes